The Lerch $\Phi$ Analytic Continuation: Introduction

 \section{Introduction}

 Formulae for the Lerch $\Phi$ and the polylogarithm functions were produced in \citena{Lerch}, which are only valid for positive integer $k$.
-Now we extend those formulae so they are valid when $\Re{(k)}>0$.
-In other words, they are analytically continued from the integers to the complex half-plane.\\
+Now they are extended to the right half of the complex $k$-plane, that is, $\Re{(k)}>0$.\\